General Liability Insurance in Louisiana

 General liability or (GL) is a type of insurance policy that provides coverage to a business for bodily injury, personal injury and property damage caused by the business’ operations, products, or injury that occurs on the business’ premises.
 General liability is considered comprehensive business insurance, though it does not cover all risks a business may face.

-BREAKING DOWN General Liability (GL)
+BREAKING DOWN General Liability OR (GL)

 General liability policies have different levels of coverage.
 A policy may include premises coverage, which protects the business from claims that occur at the business’ physical location during regular business operations.
 It may also include coverage for bodily injury and property damage that is the result of finished products.
 Excess liability coverage can be purchased in order to cover claims that exceed the limit of the GL policy.
 Some commercial general liability policies may have exclusions to what actions are covered.
 For example, a policy may not cover the costs associated with a product recall, that would be a specific policy called Product Liability Insurance.